Be-Secure/besecure-ce-env-repo/developer-guide.md

 ```

+## Testing the new environments

+Once you run the `create` command, BeSman automatically changes the configuration so that it will install the environments from your local `besecure-ce-env-repo` dir.

+**Steps**

+1. Run the list to get the list of environments

+        bes list -env

+    From the output message, you can see that BeSman is now pointing to your local environment dir.

+2. Run the install command to test the environment

+        bes install -env <environment name> -V <version>

 ## End objective for environments

 You read above that the environments are used to install and manage the tools required for your activity.
 This is done so that the a [Be-Secure playbook](https://github.com/Be-Secure/besecure-playbooks-store/tree/develop?tab=readme-ov-file#bes-playbooks) would have all the required tools to perform an assessment and generate an [OSAR](https://be-secure.github.io/bes-schema/assessment-report/).

 Read more about this in the [besecure-playbooks-store](https://github.com/Be-Secure/besecure-playbooks-store/tree/develop).